najeebullahii/najeebullahii/README.md

 ## Featured Projects

 **[FinQuery — Natural Language Analytics for E-Commerce](https://github.com/najeebullahii/FinQuery-Natural-Language-Analytics-Ecommerce)**
-AI-powered app that converts plain English questions into SQL and returns instant charts from 1.6 million rows of real e-commerce data.
-Built with Gemini 2.5 Flash, SQLite, and Streamlit.
+Built an AI-powered analytics app that removes the barrier between business users and data.
+Instead of waiting for a data analyst to write a query, anyone can just type a question and get an instant chart.
+Runs on 1.6 million rows of real e-commerce data across 9 database tables.
+Powered by Google Gemini and live on Streamlit.
 [Live Demo](https://finquery-natural-language-analytics-ecommerce-bzogrhfvcqxkedqz.streamlit.app)

 **[Strategic Oracle — Causal AI Decision Engine](https://github.com/najeebullahii/Strategic-Oracle__Causal-AI-Decision-Engine)**
-Causal inference project using DoWhy to isolate the true marketing lift of bank contact methods.
-Removes selection bias using propensity score stratification and delivers an interactive ROI simulator for budget decision-making.
+A data project that helps businesses stop wasting marketing budget.
+Instead of just asking "which customers subscribed?", it asks "did our outreach actually cause them to subscribe, or would they have anyway?"
+Built with Python and deployed as a live interactive app.
 [Live Demo](https://strategic-oraclecausal-ai-decision-engine-3vpjjayi3mpvjkrd5rtk.streamlit.app)

 **[Lagos Real Estate Intelligence](https://github.com/najeebullahii/Lagos-real-estate-analysis)**